mpcarter/etlfit/README.md

 ETL tools.

 Currently it only supports Pentaho Data Integration aka Kettle.

+### Install ###

+1. Download the latest release.
+2. Extract the etlfit.jar file
+3. Copy etlfit.jar to lib/ of your DbFit installation

 ### How to Build ###

 It's pretty simple really.
 Just clone this repo and run the build.bat or build.sh script.